Handel's Last Chance: Plot

 In 1742, Handel is heading to Dublin for the premiere of his new oratorio Messiah.
 Meanwhile, 10-year-old Jamie O'Flaherty is singing for money on the street.
-Also, Hugh was playing the Flute/Recorder and then steals gold coins from a Man's pocket.
-However, then, he then follows his homeless friend Hugh and steals a chicken with him.
+Also, Hugh was playing the Flute/Recorder and then stole gold coins from a Man's pocket.
+However, he then follows his homeless friend Hugh and steals a chicken with him.
 Impeded by Handel's carriage, he tries in vain to escape and gets arrested.
-While Jamie being led to the dungeon it is revealed, through the verbal exchange with his mother Mary O'Flaherty, that his father died in hunger but had, as what she calls, an honest living, but Jamie disagrees.
+While Jamie is being led to the dungeon it is revealed, through the verbal exchange with his mother Mary O'Flaherty, that his father died in hunger but had, as what she calls, an honest living, but Jamie disagrees.

 At St Patrick's Cathedral, Handel is disappointed at the amateur cathedral choir, much to Dean Jonathan Swift's surprise.
-He becomes even frustrated after learning that no more singers are available.
+He becomes even more frustrated after learning that no more singers are available.
 At the same time, Mrs O'Flaherty keeps asking for Dean Swift's help for Jamie, but he is too busy to listen.
 The Dean promises Handel to lend singers from Christ Church despite his abnormal thinking pattern which leads to Handel's confusion and difficulty with further conversation.

 Mrs O'Flaherty, sobbing, approaches Handel when he is preparing his work on an off-key harpsichord and grumbling about his circumstances.
-She asks for his assistance to assure the Dean's help, and in return promises him free laundry.
+She asks for his assistance to ensure the Dean's help, and in return promises him free laundry.
 Handel eventually agrees despite initial refusal.
-Mrs O'Flaherty, pleased, thanks him and expresses her faith in his talent before leaving.
+Mrs O'Flaherty was pleased, thanked him and expressed her faith in his talent before leaving.

 Jamie attends the Dean's school with reluctance.
-He performs poorly for lacking basic knowledge, and gets picked on by Toby, his mean and arrogant prefect.
+He performs poorly for lacking basic knowledge, and gets picked on by Toby Binton, his mean and arrogant prefect.
 Meanwhile, Handel has to endure the choir, and fires Toby after exposing his lie that he sight-reads.
 He also finds out that Miss Abbot, the "unparalleled" soprano from Christ Church, is still a disappointment.
 After Jamie fights back in vain, Toby takes him forward to Dean Swift and Handel to get him into trouble.
 Handel, however, recognises Jamie and his singing during work.
 He appoints him as the lead of alto after confirming his talent.